Video Production Explained:

 Another way of gaining insight into video production, is to see the "flow" of the process of making videos.

-The specific "flow" I'm talking about, is your work flow, when you're making a video presentation for your audience...
+The specific "flow" I'm talking about, is your workflow, when you're making a video presentation for your audience...

 What is the order of video production?